What is dry-aging and what difference does it make?

 What is National Wine Week?

 National Wine Week is an event that happens in both the spring and fall during lunch in all our markets with the exception of Boston—Back Bay (which is closed during the day).
-Guests can sample 10 wines for $10 with a lunch entrée purchase.
-If interested in attending National Wine Week, we highly recommend making reservations due to the extreme popularity.
+Guests can sample 10 wines for $20 with a lunch entrée purchase.
 For more details, visit nationalwineweek.com.

 Haven’t I seen Smith & Wollensky in a movie?